‘This Is Us’ Sterling K. Brown Is Really Ripped, Plus How Did Jack Die? [Photo]

 Randall Person is looking good!

-This Is Us star, Sterling K. Brown posted an Instagram selfie that put his killer abs on full display on Sunday, March 26.
+This Is Us star Sterling K. Brown posted an Instagram selfie that put his killer abs on full display on Sunday, March 26.
 As you can imagine, the actor received quite a bit of attention.

 Brown explained that he had to get in shape for his newest role on upcoming sci-fi flick, The Predator.